What to Do If You Feel Like You’re Doing All the Work in the Relationship

 We need to prioritize rest and receiving and allowing the men in our lives to do more of the handling that we’re so used to taking on ourselves.

-As women, it’s so important to understand that our partners are wired completely differently than we are.
-They have both different needs and different ways of getting their needs met.
+It’s so important to understand that our partners are wired differently than we are.
+We have different needs and different ways of getting our needs met.

 How we ask for and expect our needs to be met is sometimes totally opposite of how they do.
 Because of this it’s not uncommon for misunderstandings to happen and for desires to go unfulfilled.